United States v. Google LLC (2020): Public opinion

-Response from officials
+Response from elected officials

+Politico noted that the filing of the lawsuit received praise from both Democratic and Republican politicians.
 Senator Elizabeth Warren (D-MA) praised the DOJ for bringing forth a "legitimate, long-time-coming suit against Google for engaging in anti-competitive, manipulative, and often illegal conduct".

 Senator Ted Cruz (R-TX) also praised the lawsuit, arguing that "Google abuses its power not just in the search market by using its monopoly power to make billions, but it also uses it to try to censor the American People".
+The suit received additional praise from Republican Senators Mike Lee (R-UT) and Josh Hawley (R-MO).

+Representative Steve Cohen (D-TN) criticized the timing of the case, which was filed just weeks before the 2020 presidential election.
+On Twitter, Cohen questioned the DOJ's decision to launch the suit so close to the election:"Why did the #Trump Administration wait until TWO WEEKS before the election to file a lawsuit over #Google's monopoly power?
+Call me cynical, but if #antitrust enforcement was a real priority at #DOJ, why did they wait until now?"In response to questions regarding the timing of the case, Deputy Attorney General Jeffrey A. Rosen defended the DOJ's timeframe, stating that though "we might have even preferred to be quicker", the DOJ sought to "make sure that we've done the work that's necessary" prior to bringing the case.

+Response from Google

-Eric Schmidt, formerly CEO of both Google and parent company Alphabet Inc., criticized the lawsuit, stating that "There’s a difference between dominance and excellence".
+Eric Schmidt, formerly CEO of both Google and parent company Alphabet Inc., criticized the lawsuit, stating that "There's a difference between dominance and excellence".
+On Twitter, Google denied the DOJ's allegations, with the company stating that consumers use "Google because they choose to -- not because they're forced to or because they can't find alternatives."

 Related cases

-In December 2020, a coalition of 38 states brought on a similar lawsuit against Google.
+In December 2020, 38 states brought on a similar lawsuit against Google.
 Co-led by Colorado Attorney General Phil Weiser, the State of Colorado et al. v.
-Google LLC case reportedly "goes beyond the DOJ’s" in its scope of accusations, according to CNBC.
+Google LLC case reportedly "goes beyond the DOJ's" in its scope of accusations, according to CNBC.

-In July 2021, a coalition of attorneys general from 36 states and the District of Columbia launched an antitrust lawsuit alleging that Google has hindered competition in the app market through its Google Play store policies.
-In March 2022, it was reported that the DOJ was in the process of investigating if Google has engaged in anti-competitive conduct through bundling its Google Maps service with company software.
+In July 2021, attorneys general from 36 states and the District of Columbia (D.C.) launched an antitrust lawsuit alleging that Google has hindered competition in the app market through its Google Play store policies.
+In September 2023, all fifty states as well as D.C. and Puerto Rico reportedly "reached an agreement in principle" to settle the case.

-In January 2023, the DOJ filed a second antitrust suit against Google, centering on alleged anti-competitive conduct in the advertising technology (adtech) market.
-A Google spokesperson responded in a blog post saying that "Today's lawsuit from the Department of Justice attempts to pick winners and losers in the highly competitive advertising technology sector.
-It largely duplicates an unfounded lawsuit by the Texas Attorney General, much of which was recently dismissed by a federal court.
-DOJ is doubling down on a flawed argument that would slow innovation, raise advertising fees and make it harder for thousands of small businesses and publishers to grow.
-We've already responded in detail to many similar claims made in the complaint by the Texas Attorney General".
+In January 2023, the DOJ filed a second antitrust suit against Google centered on alleged anti-competitive conduct in the advertising technology (adtech) market.
+A spokesperson for Google denied the allegations of the lawsuit and accused the DOJ of trying to "pick winners and losers in the highly competitive advertising technology sector.”
+The trial began on September 9, 2024 and concluded on September 27, 2024.